mahavedalla/mahavedalla/docs/questions/brahmavihara/whether-the-successive-brahmaviharas-are-superior-to-the-preceding-ones.md

-# Whether the successive brahmavihāras are superior to the preceding ones?
+Question: Whether the successive brahmavihāras are superior to the preceding ones?
 Category: Brahmavihāra
 Sutta References: AN 4.125
 Date Entered: April 3, 2025